 Program Learning Outcomes

-Students completing a Bachelor's in Business Administration will be able to do the following:
+Students completing a Bachelor's degree in Business Administration will be able to do the following:

 - Demonstrate knowledge in computer information systems, accounting, marketing, economics, human resources, finance, and basic management principles.